 The pros however outweigh the cons, and when properly grown and marketed, flowers could mean big business for a chama.

 This is an industry that has been known to be dominated by semi-monopolies in the commercial scale, and most dairy farmers are main suppliers of milk.
 The good thing about it is that the demand is fairly high, and the prices are also good.

 A group could consider buying and rearing dairy cows.
 Alternatively, they could opt to source milk from farmers and process it into dairy products like geese which can then be sold at a profit.

 Venturing in the dairy industry will require a good deal of management and marketing, therefore the group must ensure its ready to face such.
 When properly done, it could translate into good profits for the chama.

 Cash crop business

-A group can buy land for farming or lease for a given period of time.
+A group can buy land for farming or lease it for a given period of time.

-Agriculture, just like any other sector, is rich in investment opportunity, and only if one knows where to look for it.
-It’s crucial to always invest in modern methods of agriculture, because technology has made it more efficient and cost effective, hence reducing risks of loss.
+Agriculture, just like any other sector, is rich in an investment opportunity, and only if one knows where to look for it.
+It’s crucial to always invest in modern methods of agriculture, because technology has made it more efficient and cost-effective, hence reducing risks of loss.